alamine53/myhugowebsite/content/_index.md

 I am also the creator of:
   * [HelpLebanon.carrd.co](https://helplebanon.carrd.co): A donations website that saw 2.6 Million visitors in the wake of the 2020 Beirut port explosion.
-  * [CoFEE](http://nbacoacheffects.com/): A metric for the added wins of NBA coaches above roster characteristics (currently under maintenance).
+  * [CoFEE](http://nbacoacheffects.com/): A metric for the added wins of NBA coaches above roster characteristics (site is currently under maintenance, see [Medium article](https://towardsdatascience.com/quantifying-the-contribution-of-nba-coaches-using-fixed-effects-56f77f22153a)).
   * [Fantalytics](https://fantalytics.app): A subscription service that sends you advanced analytics for your fantasy team twice a week.

 ## Publications

   1. R.Al-Amine, T.Willems: [Investor Sentiment, Sovereign Debt Mispricing, and Economic Outcomes](https://doi.org/10.1093/ej/ueac067)); _The Economic Journal_ (10 Septmber 2022)